MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

     In this scenario, your users can communicate with all external domains that are running Teams or Skype for Business so long as the other organization has also enabled external access.

 - **Allow only specific external domains** - By adding domains to an **Allow** list, you limit external access to only the allowed domains.
 Once you set up a list of allowed domains, all other domains will be blocked.
+The maximum number of allowed domains is 4000.

 - **Block specific domains** - By adding domains to a **Block** list, you can communicate with all external domains *except* the ones you've blocked.
 Once you set up a list of blocked domains, all other domains will be allowed.